-The literature regarding government expenditure (or government size) and economic growth comprise of studies that assume a linear as well as a non-linear relationship between government expenditure and economic growth.
-Most of them are based on linear models, although Sheehey (1993), Armey (1995), Tanzi & Zee (1997), Vedder & Gallaway (1998), Giavazzi, Jappelli & Pagano (2000), among others, subscribe to forms of non-linear relationship.
+The literature regarding government expenditure (or government size) and economic growth is comprised of studies that assume a linear as well as a non-linear relationship between government expenditure and economic growth.
+Most of these studies are based on linear models, although Sheehey (1993), Armey (1995), Tanzi & Zee (1997), Vedder & Gallaway (1998), Giavazzi, Jappelli & Pagano (2000), among others, subscribe to forms of non-linear relationship.

-A review of literature provides inconclusive evidence whether government expenditure is detrimental to economic growth.
-On the one hand, Landau (1983),

-Landau (1986), Grier & Tullock (1987), Barro (1989, 1990, 1991), Alexander (1990), Engen & Skinner (1992), Hansson & Henrekson (1994), Devarajan, Swaroop & Zou (1996), Gwartney, Holcombe & Lawson (1998), Folster & Henrekson (1999), Folster & Henrekson (2001), Dar & Amirkhalkhali (2002), and Chen & Lee (2005) support a negative relationship between government expenditure and economic growth.
-On the other hand, Rubinson (1977), Ram (1986), Kormendi & Meguire (1986), Grossman (1988), Diamond (1989), and Carr (1989) establish argument of a positive relationship between the two variables.
-The studies by Devarajan, Swaroop & Zou (1993), Sheehey (1993), Hsieh & Kon (1994), Hsieh & Lai (1994), Lin (1994), Cashin (1995), and Kneller, Bleaney & Gemmell (1998) put forward mixed results while Kormendi & Meguire (1985) disagree that there is a significant relationship between government expenditure and economic growth.
+A review of this literature provides inconclusive evidence as to whether government expenditure is detrimental to economic growth.
+On the one hand, Landau (1983), Landau (1986), Grier & Tullock (1987), Barro (1989, 1990, 1991), Alexander (1990), Engen & Skinner (1992), Hansson & Henrekson (1994), Devarajan, Swaroop & Zou (1996), Gwartney, Holcombe & Lawson (1998), Folster & Henrekson (1999), Folster & Henrekson (2001), Dar & Amirkhalkhali (2002), and Chen & Lee (2005) support a negative relationship between government expenditure and economic growth.
+On the other hand, Rubinson (1977), Ram (1986), Kormendi & Meguire (1986), Grossman (1988), Diamond (1989), and Carr (1989) establish arguments of a positive relationship between the two variables.
+The studies by Devarajan, Swaroop & Zou (1993), Sheehey (1993), Hsieh & Kon (1994), Hsieh & Lai (1994), Lin (1994), Cashin (1995), and Kneller, Bleaney & Gemmell (1998) put forward mixed results, while Kormendi & Meguire (1985) question whether there is a significant relationship between government expenditure and economic growth.

 The relationship between economic growth and government size in the context of Indonesia has been reviewed by Ramayandi (2003).
-This paper claims that government size tends to have a negative impact on growth.
-In a separate study by Higgins, Young & Levy (2006), the relationship between the US economic growth and the size of government is explored at three levels: federal, state and local.
+His paper claims that government size tends to have a negative impact on growth.
+In a separate study by Higgins, Young & Levy (2006), the relationship between US economic growth and the size of government is explored at three levels: federal, state and local.
 They conclude that all federal, state and local governments are either negatively correlated with economic growth or are uncorrelated with economic growth.
 Grimes (2003) reassessed the work of Gwartney, Holcombe & Lawson (1998) with respect to 22 OECD countries and found that the size of government has only a minor effect on long-term growth outcomes.
-A study completed by Bagdigen & Hakan (2008) to examine the validity of Wagner's Law using data for Turkey concluded that public expenditure has no effect on economic growth.
+The study completed by Bagdigen & Hakan (2008), which examines the validity of Wagner's Law using data for Turkey, concluded that public expenditure has no effect on economic growth.

-There are studies that test whether the evidence is consistent with the predictions of endogenous growth model that the structure of taxation and public expenditure can affect the steady-state growth rate.
+There are studies that test whether the evidence is consistent with the predictions of the endogenous growth model that the structure of taxation and public expenditure can affect the steady-state growth rate.
 For instance, Kneller, Bleaney & Gemmell (1999) use data for 22 OECD countries to demonstrate that productive government expenditure enhances growth, whilst non-productive expenditure does not.
 The study by Miller & Russek (1997) examines the effects of fiscal structure on economic growth.
 They found evidence to support the view that debt-financed increases in government expenditure retard growth and tax-financed increases stimulate growth for developing countries.
-Debt-financed increases in government expenditure do not affect growth and tax-financed increases reduce growth for developed countries.
+They also found evidence, on the other hand, that debt-financed increases in government expenditure do not affect growth and tax-financed increases reduce growth for developed countries.

-If governments could interfere in the economic growth process by involving in the economy, how much government involvement is needed?
-One could use the notion of optimal size of government to answer this question.
-The idea of optimal size of government was refined and popularised by Armey (1995) through his so-called 'Armey Curve' that explains the optimal government size which ensures a positive incremental economic growth for a particular country.
+If governments could interfere in the economic growth process by becoming actively involved in the economy as some of the literature suggests, how much government involvement is needed?
+One can use the notion of optimal size of government to answer this question.
+The idea of optimal size of government was refined and popularised by Armey (1995) through his so-called 'Armey Curve', which explains the optimal government size that ensures positive incremental economic growth for a particular country.